BitPatty/gct-generator/docs/guide.md

 sidebar: auto
 ---

-# Installation Guide
+# GCT Generator Cookbook

-A guide on how to use Super Mario Sunshine practice codes on your Nintendo Wii.
+A guide on how to install and use Super Mario Sunshine practice codes on Nintendont and Dolphin.

 [[toc]]